konfuzio-ai/konfuzio-sdk/docs/sdk/releasing/process.md

 ## Internal release process

-Every day at 5:19 AM UTC (3:19 AM UTC+2, see code [here](https://github.com/konfuzio-ai/konfuzio-sdk/blob/master/.github/workflows/nightly.yml)) a new nightly release of the SDK (master branch) is released to <https://pypi.org/project/konfuzio-sdk/#history>.
+Every day when there is a verified and approved change a new pre-release of the SDK (master branch) is released to <https://pypi.org/project/konfuzio-sdk/#history> at 5:19 AM UTC (3:19 AM UTC+2, see code [here](https://github.com/konfuzio-ai/konfuzio-sdk/blob/master/.github/workflows/nightly.yml))

-Every day at 6:13 AM UTC a new nightly release of the Server using the latest nightly SDK is deployed at <https://testing.konfuzio.com/> as a Gitlab schedule from our Server repository.
+Every day at 6:13 AM UTC a new nightly release of the Server using the latest nightly SDK and DVUI is deployed at <https://testing.konfuzio.com/> as a Gitlab schedule from our Server repository.

 We get an early chance to find bugs with our integration of the SDK with the Konfuzio Server before the official release.
 During our internal development sprints (2 week periods) we follow the strategy summarized in the table below.